 The Constitution of the United States is often heralded as the bedrock of American society.
-Crafted with careful deliberation, it has served as the guiding framework for the nation since its ratification in 1789.
+Crafted carefully, it has served as the guiding framework for the nation since its ratification in 1789.
 But as we trace the course of American history, it becomes clear that the interpretation and application of this foundational document have shifted, leading some to wonder: when did we decide to rewrite the Constitution?

 The truth is that the Constitution was never meant to be a static document.
 The Founding Fathers, in their wisdom, included mechanisms like amendments and judicial review to allow the Constitution to evolve alongside the nation.
 However, there’s a delicate balance between adaptation and rewriting history.

 Throughout the centuries, the Constitution has been both a source of stability and a battleground for change.
 Consider the Reconstruction era following the Civil War.
 The Thirteenth, Fourteenth, and Fifteenth Amendments were added to abolish slavery, define citizenship, and protect voting rights.
 These amendments marked a significant shift in the nation’s legal landscape, expanding the Constitution’s promise of liberty and equality to all citizens.
-However, even these noble changes were met with resistance, and their interpretations have been contested ever since.
+However, even these noble changes were resisted, and their interpretations have been contested ever since.

 In recent years, the debate over the Constitution’s meaning has intensified.
 Judicial decisions and executive actions have sometimes taken bold steps that seem to push the boundaries of constitutional interpretation.
 For instance, the ongoing debates over the limits of executive power, the Second Amendment, and the role of religion in public life are all examples of how the Constitution is continuously being reexamined.
 While these debates are necessary for a living democracy, they also raise concerns about whether we are preserving the document’s integrity or slowly rewriting it.